iidrees/Events-Manager/README.md

 ## Current state
-still in the development stage
+* still in the development stage

 ## Authors

 * Idrees Ibraheem

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/iidrees/Events-Manager/blob/develop/LICENSE) file for details.